Pratham0311Arya/Clothing-Store-Anlysis/README.md

 # Clothing Store Sales Analysis

 Welcome to the Clothing Store Sales Analysis repository!
-In this project, we have conducted a thorough analysis of sales data for a clothing store using Microsoft Excel.
+In this project, I have conducted a thorough analysis of sales data for a clothing store using **Microsoft Excel** and made a Fully **Interactive Dashboard**.
 Below, you'll find a breakdown of our process, including data cleaning, analysis, and insights derived from the data.

 ![Screenshot (95)](https://github.com/Pratham0311Arya/Clothing-Store-Anlysis/assets/143388323/e0c80cfc-e96a-45d7-aab4-e354655c0ecd)